-In this post, we are going to untangle a commonly misunderstood feature of database behavior and how Ruby on Rails handles it with the implicit_order_column-attribute.
-This feature proves to be particularly handy when we want to specify a default column for ordering database records.
+In this post, we are going to untangle a commonly misunderstood feature of database behavior and how Ruby on Rails handles it with the implicit_order_column

-Before diving into the essentials of implicit_order_column, let’s take a moment to demystify a common misconception about database behavior: the order of returned rows when no specific order is specified.
+, let’s take a moment to demystify a common misconception about database behavior: the order of returned rows when no specific order is specified.

-Contrary to popular belief, the order in which rows are returned by a database query is not guaranteed to be in the order of their insertion or based on their primary key (like id).
+).
 The actual order of returned rows depends on several factors including the database management system in use, the table structure, and the query’s execution plan.
 In practice, rows often appear to be returned in the order of their primary key, particularly when using auto-incrementing integer ids.
 However, this behavior is not something to rely on as it’s not guaranteed!

-In Rails’ ActiveRecord, when no order is specified, Rails defaults to ordering by the primary key.
+, when no order is specified, Rails defaults to ordering by the primary key.
 The aim is to provide consistent results, though it’s always recommended to explicitly specify an order when it’s required.

-Now, let’s switch gears to our main topic of the day: the implicit_order_column attribute introduced in Rails 6.
+Now, let’s switch gears to our main topic of the day: the implicit_order_column

 class Book < ApplicationRecord